Millwright/Maintenance Mechanic Apprenticeship

 -

-Millwrights and maintenance mechanics employed in manufacturing often work in a typical factory shop setting and use protective equipment to avoid common hazards such as safety belts, protective glasses, and hard hats.
+Millwrights and maintenance mechanics employed in manufacturing often work in a typical factory shop setting.
+They use protective equipment to avoid common hazards such as safety belts, protective glasses, and hard hats.

 - Training